-Automated tests are mostly used to ensure a software is working, from an end-to-end perspective with the help of computers that can scale scenarios in different environments.
-Automated regression tests play a critical role, especially in transaction-based and high volume applications.
+Automated tests are mostly used to ensure the software is working, from an end-to-end perspective with the help of computers that can scale scenarios in different environments.
+Automated regression tests play a critical role, especially in transaction-based and high-volume applications.

 Types of Testing